The clustering of dark sirens' invisible host galaxies

-Secondly, one can exploit a galaxy catalogue to provide the redshift distribution of observed galaxies, and hence a subset of the possible host galaxies of the event \cite{Schutz:1986gp, LIGOScientific:2018gmd,Gray:2023wgj,Chen:2017rfc, Gray:2021sew,Gray:2021qfw,Finke:2021aom}.
+Secondly, one can exploit a galaxy catalogue to provide the redshift distribution of observed galaxies, and hence a subset of the possible host galaxies of the event.
+This was proposed in \cite{Schutz:1986gp}, with early tests on GW170817 without the electromagnetic counterpart in \cite{LIGOScientific:2018gmd}, applications to real data in \cite{Gray:2023wgj, Gray:2021sew,Gray:2021qfw,Finke:2021aom} and forecasts in \cite{DelPozzo:2011vcw,MacLeod:2007jd,Borghi:2023opd,Mukherjee:2020hyn}.
 State-of-the-art analyses are now able to incorporate information from both sources simultaneously \cite{Gray:2023wgj, Mastrogiovanni:2023emh}.
 If the rate of observed bright sirens continues to be relatively low, the numerical superiority of dark sirens may simply make them the most competitive GW probe of cosmology.
 Even if more bright sirens are observed in future, current analyses \cite{Gair:2022zsa,Gray:2023wgj, Mastrogiovanni:2023emh, Mastrogiovanni:2023zbw} indicate that incorporating dark sirens can provide a significant boost to the results obtained from bright sirens alone.